Soft Push Requests: How to Never Waste Your One-Shot Permission Dialog

 02 Mar 2025

 On iOS, the system push notification permission dialog can only be shown once.
 There is no second chance.
 If a user taps "Don't Allow" on that native alert, your app loses the ability to reach them through push notifications — permanently, unless they manually navigate through Settings.
 And almost nobody does that.
-This article covers a proven technique called a soft push request that protects your one-shot permission dialog and can increase your push opt-in rate by 30-40%.
+This article covers a proven technique called a soft push request that protects your one-shot permission dialog and gives you control over when — and whether — the system prompt ever fires.

 The Cost of a Wasted Permission Dialog